 The penalties for this crime depend largely on the age of the victim at the time of the incident, as well as exactly what sexual act occurred.
 Potential charges under the umbrella of statutory rape include sexual assault of a child, aggravated sexual assault of a child, and indecency with a child.

-The Romeo and Juliet Law in Texas counts as an affirmative defense against a statutory rape charge.
+The Romeo and Juliet Law in Texas counts as an affirmative defense against a statutory rape charge in the Texas legal system.
 An affirmative defense allows someone to be cleared of criminal liability if the evidence they present is found to be credible.
 If the younger person is at least 14 and if the older person is no more than 3 years older, the older person cannot be charged with statutory rape.

 Another affirmative defense and legal exception occurs if the two parties are legally married.
 With either a court order or parental consent, someone may get married as early as age 16 in Texas.
 Therefore, someone who marries a 16-year-old may not be charged with statutory rape if the two parties engage in sexual activities.